Diet And Exercise: What To Eat To Fuel Your Workouts!

 So it’s time to hit the gym - perhaps for the first time in a long time - and you’re looking to get the most out of your workout?
 Well, great training starts with great nutrition.
 Most world-class athletes know this.
 In fact, most would tell you nutrition is critical to their performance and success.

-All of us might not want to be world-class athletes, but the same principles apply.
+Most of us aren't world-class athletes, but the same principles apply.
 To live our best lives, and train at our best (whether that be a jog around the park, or going to a HIIT class) we still need to pay careful attention to what and when we’re eating to see the best results… both on and off the field, or in and out of the gym.

 Dineamic at its core knows how to fuel success.
-Dineamic started over 10 years ago when a master-chef, Michael Rodenberg, an elite footballer, Jason Johnson, and a sports dietitian, Karen Inge, got together and created a new way to live nutritiously.
+Dineamic started over 10 years ago when an elite footballer, Jason Johnson, and a sports dietitian, Karen Inge, got together and created a new way to live nutritiously.
 We still feed elite athletes Australia-wide, and now we feed lots of other people too.

 Rest assured, we’ve got you covered when it comes to fuelling your workout.
 Follow our tips below, and you’ll be feeling your best before, during and after your workouts.
 We’ll meet you at the finish line (i.e. end of this article)!